MicrosoftDocs/dynamics365smb-docs/business-central/analysis-mode.md

    The **Link to \<tab name\>** dialog opens.

-1. By default, the analysis you share will link to the page or query in the company you're currently working in, which is indicated by `company=>company_name>` in the URL field next to the **Copy** button.
-If you want to send a link to an analysis that's not associated with a specific company, set the **Company:** to **Do not link to a specific company**.
+1. By default, the analysis you share will link to the page or query in the company you're currently working in, which is indicated by `company=<company_name>` in the URL field next to the **Copy** button.
+If you want to send a link to an analysis that's not associated with a specific company, set the **Company:** field to **Do not link to a specific company**.

 1. Select **Copy**.